 So 20 years ago at the Burn’s desert table, Mitch order the Cherries Jubilee.
 He knew something was up so I explained the story.
 Even though Mitch has been torturing me (pushing me) ever since that moment by teasing me, he was nice enough to change his order that night.

-So for the next 20 years Mitch pushed.
+For the next 20 years I felt Mitch pushing me.
 Sometimes a gentle nudge, sometimes a slam in the wall.
-But as I said before, there was a method to the madness.
+But as I said before, there is a method to his madness.

-So on August 8, 2013, when we went to another fancy dinner Mitch turned up the heat.
+On August 8, 2013, when we went to another fancy dinner, Mitch turned up the heat.

 After 33 years, and Mitch’s shoving me down the path, I addressed my fears, and together we ordered the Cherries Jubilee (at this restaurant it was served as a desert for two).